Simone Leigh

-Simone Leigh (born 1967) is an American artist from Chicago who works in New York City in the United States.
+Simone Leigh (born 1967) is an American artist from Chicago with a studio in Brooklyn.
 She works in various media including sculpture, installations, video, performance, and social practice.
 Leigh has described her work as auto-ethnographic, and her interests include African art and vernacular objects, performance, and feminism.
 Her work is concerned with the marginalization of women of color and reframes their experience as central to society.
-Leigh has often said that her work is focused on “Black female subjectivity,” with an interest in complex interplays between various strands of history.
+Leigh has said that her work is focused on "Black female subjectivity," with an interest in complex interplays between various strands of history.
+She was named one of the 100 most influential people in the world by Time magazine in 2023.

 Early life and education

-Simone Leigh was born in 1967 in Chicago, Illinois to Jamaican missionaries.
-She grew up on Chicago's South Side in a highly segregated neighborhood.
-Describing her childhood in an interview, Leigh stated "Everyone was black, so I grew up feeling like my blackness didn’t predetermine anything about me.
+Simone Leigh was born in 1967 in Chicago, Illinois, to Jamaican immigrants who came to the United States as missionaries for the Church of the Nazarene.
+She grew up mostly in South Shore on Chicago's South Side.
+Her neighborhood had become segregated by white flight beginning in the 1960s; nonetheless, she viewed the South Side of Chicago as a wonderful place for a black person to grow up.
+Describing her childhood in an interview, Leigh stated "Everyone was black, so I grew up feeling like my blackness didn't predetermine anything about me.
 It was very good for my self-esteem.
 I still feel lucky that I grew up in that crucible."
+She went to Kenwood Academy High School and like her three siblings excelled in her academics.

-Leigh attended Earlham College in Richmond, Indiana; she received a BA in Art with a minor in Philosophy in 1990.
+Although her parents wanted her to go to a stricter religious school and live at home, Leigh chose Earlham College, associated with the Quakers, in Richmond, Indiana.
+She then became estranged from her parents and worked to put herself through college.
+She received a BA in art with a minor in philosophy in 1990.